-CAI is a 100% employee-owned company established in 1996, that has grown year over year to over 700 people worldwide.
-We provide commissioning, qualification, validation, start-up, project management and consulting services related to operational readiness to FDA regulated and other mission critical industries.
+CAI is a 100% employee-owned company established in 1996 that has grown to more than 700 people worldwide.
+We provide commissioning, qualification, validation, start-up, project management and other consulting services associated with operational readiness to FDA regulated and other mission-critical industries.

 Meeting a Higher Standard